AliceO2Group/AliceO2/README.md

 ### Install the [AliceO2](https://github.com/AliceO2Group/AliceO2) software

-If ALFA was built using the minimum installation instructions above, AliceO2 will not include the simulation and reconstruction packages.
+If ALFA was built using the minimum installation AliceO2 will not include the simulation and reconstruction packages.

 Set the variable SIMPATH to your ALFA/FairSoft installation directory